Codecademy/docs/content/cpp/concepts/smart-pointers/smart-pointers.md

   - 'Computer Science'
   - 'Game Development'
 Tags:
-  - 'Smart Pointers'
   - 'Pointers'
 CatalogContent:
   - 'learn-c-plus-plus'
   - 'paths/computer-science'
 ---

-A smart pointer is a class that holds and manages a pointer through RAII.
+A smart pointer is a class that holds and manages a [pointer](https://www.codecademy.com/resources/docs/cpp/pointers) through a popular C++ technique called "Resource Aquisiton is Initialization" (**RAII**).
 It allows developers to not worry about freeing a pointer, and it also allows pointers to be exception-safe.

 ## Ownership